 Our first stop was at Fargas, a little chocolaterie in Carrer del pi in Barcelona.
 Is the third oldest shop in Barcelona, the business started back in 1827, there used to be a mule grinding the chocolate, they still grind the chocolate in the shop and use the original milk they use in old times.
 Fargas used to serve chocolate to the houses of the bourgeoisie in the city.
 We tasted some catànies and cava bombons.

-The first chocolate milk shake Cacaolat was born in here, in Viader's family that created Letona and own it until 1970.
-In 1925 the Cacacolat started in their factory in Poblenou, Barcelona.
+The first chocolate milkshake Cacaolat was born in here, in Viader's family that created Letona and own it until 1970.
+In 1925 the Cacaolat started in their factory in Poblenou, Barcelona.

-Our forth stop was in Cacao Sampaka I really enjoyed the manager's explanation of all cocoa process until getting the chocolat, Miguel also took us into a deep tour on varieties and tasting chocolate flavours.
-You can find white chocolat with roses and strawberries, chocolate with ibiza sea salt, any kind of flavour you can imagine is there.
+Our fourth stop was in Cacao Sampaka I really enjoyed the manager's explanation of all cocoa process until getting the chocolate, Miguel also took us into a deep tour on varieties and tasting chocolate flavours.
+You can find white chocolate with roses and strawberries, chocolate with Ibiza sea salt, any kind of flavour you can imagine is there.

 We also had a taste of 4 bombons, and I choose the most weird flavours for me, so that was my choice: parmesan cheese, olive oil, peanut butter and a spicy bombon.
 I was surprised by the flavour of those, the one I liked the most was the parmesan cheese bombon, amazing taste, totally recommended!